fantastizeey1/testing-auth/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+# Next.js GitHub Authentication Example

+This project demonstrates how to implement GitHub authentication in a Next.js application using NextAuth.js.

 ## Getting Started

-First, run the development server:
+First, set up your development environment:

 ```bash
 npm run dev